Save the bees! The bees are dying! If bees become extinct, humans will only live for 4 more years!

 Peek-a-boo mason bee!

 Here’s a knowledge bomb for ya: honey bees are not native to the United States.
 Yup.
 At one time, no honey bees lived here.
 The only continents that honey bees can truly call home are Europe, Asia, and Africa.
 Honey bees were brought to the U.S. by European settlers.
 However, 4,000 species of solitary (native) bees call the U.S. home.
 So why don’t we ever hear of these ‘native’ species?
 First, native bees don’t produce honey, and as a somewhat self-serving society we therefore don’t pay them much attention.
 Solitary bees get no love, because they don’t produce a delectable sweet substance that we can stir into our tea, baked goods, and yogurt.
 Second, unlike honey bees, native bees cannot be loaded onto semi trucks and driven from farm to farm to pollinate monoculture crops.
 Monoculture agriculture refers to a form of farming practice of growing a single crop in a field or farming system.
 (Think Big Ag!)
 The opposite is referred to as polyculture agriculture, in which a farmer grows multiple crops in the same area, providing for a more biodiverse farming system.
-One of the problems with monoculture is that there not enough pollinators occurring naturally in a system to support pollination on that grand scale.
-A great deal of our food production here in America relies on monoculture farming, and as a result, those producers of monoculture fruits and vegetable that require animal pollination are reliant upon beekeepers that drive their bees to their farm at the right time to pollinate the flowers.
+One of the problems with monoculture is that there are not enough pollinators occurring naturally in a system to support pollination on that grand scale.
+A great deal of our food production here in America relies on monoculture farming, and as a result, those producers of monoculture fruits and vegetables that require animal pollination are reliant upon beekeepers that drive their bees to their farm at the right time to pollinate the flowers.
 These bees that are driven to farm to farm are honey bees.

 However, these native solitary bees, such as mason bees and leafcutter bees, are in some ways better pollinators of our native plants than honey bees!
 For example, tomatoes require native bees for pollination, and others like squash and blueberries are better pollinated by native bees.
 Many of our native plants and backyard plants are reliant upon one or more of these species of native bees.
-All of these species of bee are solitary, meaning they don’t like in colonies of many bees like honey bees, with one exception.
+All of these species of bee are solitary, meaning they don’t live in colonies of many bees like honey bees, with one exception.
 The crowd favorite, the bumble bee, is a native species and live in colonies of a few hundred bees.
 In comparison, honey bee colonies can grow to 50,000 bees or more.

 Unfortunately, similar to honey bees, we have cause to be worried about our native bee population.
 Native solitary bees have taken a huge hit because of loss of habitat, lack of dietary diversity and available food, and wide-spread pesticide use.
 Thankfully, the ways to help native bees will also benefit honey bees!
 You can help by keeping a bee friendly yard.
 This includes not only planting bee-friendly plants, but also providing habitats for native bees, avoiding pesticides, and providing bees a water source.